dunamismax/Python-Hypermedia/scripts/project_setup/README.md

 ## How to Use

 From the root of the repository, run the script using your system's Python.
-This is the only command needed to get the entire monorepo ready for development.
+This is the standard command to get the entire monorepo ready for development or to update it after changes.

 ```bash
 python scripts/project_setup/setup.py